oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 ## Introduction

-In this lab you will query the newly create graph (that is, `bank_graph`) in PGQL paragraphs of a notebook.
+In this lab, you will query the newly created graph (that is, `MOVIESTREAM`) in PGQL paragraphs of a notebook.

 Estimated Time: 30 minutes.